jexxa-projects/Jexxa/tutorials/TimeService/README_FlowOfControl.md

 }
 ```

-In our example we know following pieces of our application:
+So this part represents `Driving Adapter` &rarr; `Inbound Port`.
+Now, we know following parts of our application:

 * Used `driving adapters`: `RESTfulRPCAdapter` and `JMXAdapter`
 * Used `inbound ports`: `TimeService`